-From the hip thrusting Helen of the 60’s and 70’s to the scintillating Sridevi of the 80’s.
-The majestic Madhuri of the 90’s, to the Alluring Aishwarya, captivating Katrina and mesmerising ‘Malaika’ of today to name just a few.
+From the hip thrusting Helen of the 6’0s and ’70s to the scintillating Sridevi of the ’80s.
+The majestic Madhuri of the ’90s, to the alluring Aishwarya, to the captivating Katrina, the mesmerising ‘Malaika’ and the sensual Sunny Leone are to name just a few.

-World class performances would not be same, without world class choreographers such as Saroj Khan, Farah khan, and Ganesh Acharya working with these ladies.
+World-class performances would not be same, without world class choreographers such as Saroj Khan, Farah Khan, and Ganesh Acharya working with these popular ladies.

-Farah Khan is another phenomenal lady with over 96 films to her name including recent action hit ‘Blue’ where she choreographed Kylie Minogue in the song ‘Chiggy Wiggy’.
+Farah Khan is another phenomenal lady with over 96 films to her name including the action hit ‘Blue’ where she choreographed Kylie Minogue in the song ‘Chiggy Wiggy’.

 Ganesh Acharya choreographed five big films in 2006 including Phir Hera Pheri and Lage Raho Munnabhai.
 He started his own dance group at a very young age (12) and became a choreographer at 19, with his first film at 12: Anaam (1992).

 So, who are the popular dancing queens of Bollywood worth mentioning?
 See who we’ve selected for our hall of fame.

 Helen Jairag Richardson Khan (known as Helen) was a Bollywood dancer of the 60s and 70s.